 - Beta-hCG is produced by trophoblastic elements and so there may be elevated levels both in teratomas and in seminomas.

-Royal Marsden staging of testicular tumours
+Staging of testicular tumours

 - I - no evidence of disease outside the testis.